What will be in Obama's final budget proposal?

 (Reuters) - President Barack Obama is set on Tuesday to unveil his budget proposal for fiscal year 2017, his final year in office.

-But since the Republican-controlled Congress controls the purse strings, much of Obama’s plan likely will be shelved.
+But since the Republican-controlled Congress controls the purse strings, much of Obama’s budget will likely stay on the drawing board.

 The following are some of the proposals that will be included: